KESDuck/sim/readme.md

 End-to-end automation
 Adaptive error handling
 Non-stop movement when grabbing screw from feeder

-# App manual tests:
-### window
-- Resize the window so nothing weird happen

-### cross
-- When clicked, the cross is at right position and shows the robot coordinate
-- Arrow keys moves the cross, WASD moves the cross 10px
-- When zoomed in, the mouse click to the right position
-- Press R Key to record current cross position

-### others
-- Image is actually saved
-- TCPIP sends in the right format: (str(message).encode()) + b"\r\n"
-- When sending message and while waiting for 'taskdone', UI is still responsive

 # Insertion source of error
 1. Parallex Error due to variation in height